Electoral district of Northcott: History

 It was named after Sir John Northcott who served as Governor of New South Wales from 1 August 1946 to 1 August 1957.
 Northcott was the first Australian appointed to a State vice-regal position.

 It was represented by Jim Cameron, Bruce Baird, and Barry O'Farrell, all of whom served as Deputy Leaders of their party, although in O'Farrell's case he became Deputy Liberal leader after moving to Ku-ring-gai following Northcott's abolition.

 O'Farrell succeeded Baird in Northcott in 1995.
-When O'Farrell resigned as NSW Premier in 2014 he was succeeded by Baird's son Mike.
+Ironically when O'Farrell resigned as NSW Premier in 2014 he was succeeded by Baird's son Mike.
 Bruce Baird himself had failed to become Premier to succeed Nick Greiner in 1992 which eventually led to Baird's retirement from Northcott in 1995 and then enabled O'Farrell to succeed him in the seat.
 Northcott marked the beginning of O'Farrell's tenure in the New South Wales Parliament and his eventual path in becoming Premier, a premiership that ended when O'Farrell was succeeded by Mike Baird, the son of O'Farrell's Northcott predecessor.